-- "Store and Forward Messaging" on page 3-2 - "Replicating a Topic" on page 3-2
+- Section 3.1.1, "Store and Forward Messaging" - Section 3.1.2, "Replicating a Topic"

-Store and Forward Messaging
+3.1.1 Store and Forward Messaging

 A messaging bridge provides high availability for remote destinations.
 Store and forward messaging enables a local client to produce to a local destination and have those messages automatically forwarded to the remote destination when it is available.
 This allows a local client to continue to produce messages when a remote destination is not available.
-See "Messaging Persistence" on page 3-4.
+See Section 3.4, "Messaging Persistence".